stac-api-extensions/children/README.md

 The drawback of static catalogs is, that catalogs have to be traversed and a lot of requests for the children have to be executed.

-This STAC API extension, specifies an endpoint that returns a list of all Catalog and Collection that are referenced from a Catalog or Collection with the relation type `child`.
+This STAC API extension specifies an endpoint that returns a list of all Catalog and Collection that are referenced from a Catalog or Collection with the relation type `child`.
 For this, it contains using the link with relation type `children` to an endpoint `/children`.
 The `/children` endpoint returns *all* the Catalog and Collection objects referenced by these